-As you move behind the binding to the tails, the ski softens up noticeably but progressively: behind the heel piece = 7 or 8, while the tail itself moves to 6 or 7.
+Underfoot, this ski is stiff, but as you move behind the binding to the tails, the ski softens up noticeably but progressively.

-The flex pattern transitions similarly as you move from the center of the ski to the front: I’d call it a 7 in front of the toe piece, and the tips themselves go slightly softer than the tails – call the tips a 5 or 6.
+The flex pattern transitions similarly as you move from the center of the ski to the front, and the tips themselves go slightly softer than the tails.

 The Origin96 has a LOT of tip and tail rocker for a 96mm-wide ski — far more than the Nordica Enforcer, Blizzard Bonafide, Volkl Mantra, etc.